What is Cash Value Insurance – Is it a good investment?

-Unlike term life insurance, which has an “expiration date,” cash value life insurance will usually remain in force, provided that the premium is paid.
+Unlike term life insurance, which has an “expiration date,” cash value policies will usually remain in force, provided that the premium is paid.
 This is the case, even if the insured contracts an adverse health condition.
 Term life insurance does not build cash value.

-Pros and Cons: Is Cash Value Life Insurance a Good Investment?
+Pros and Cons: Is it a good investment?

 While it is technically not an investment per se, cash value life insurance can provide a long list of financial benefits – and it can do so in a tax-advantaged manner.
 For instance, because the money inside of a permanent life insurance policy is allowed to grow tax-deferred, it can build exponentially over time.